 - The iOS Security Guide for iOS 12 shows the A12 Secure Enclave and Secure Element layer residing in the kernel/firmware layer that does not need iOS to be running, it also says “the NFC controller performs express card transactions under the same conditions as when iOS is running.”

-The superior performance of Apple Pay Suica on iPhone XR/XS suggests that the A12 Secure Enclave and Secure Element layer loads FeliCa keys and code and uses them not only in power reserve mode but also for regular mode Express card operation completely removing all the iOS overhead and interaction for basic Suica operations.
-It is much closer to how a Suica smartcard works.
-This makes iPhone XS Apple Pay Suica ‘bulletproof’ to any given iOS version.
+The superior performance of Apple Pay Suica on iPhone XR/XS indicates that the A12 Secure Enclave and Secure Element layer load FeliCa keys and code and uses them not only in power reserve mode but also for regular mode completely removing all the iOS overhead and interaction for Suica transactions.
+This is how smartphones with a real FeliCa chip work, and now Apple has brought this power reserve functionality to Apple Silicon without a FeliCa chip.
+It’s a neat solution that makes iPhone XS Apple Pay Suica ‘bulletproof’ to any given iOS version.